The course sets the theoretical bases for being able to discuss two fundamental properties of computational problems.

 Computational complexity.
 Addison Wesley (Pearson College Div.), 1994.
 ISBN 9780020153085.

 The exam consists of a written test, with exercises and theoretical questions.
 Examples will be provided in due time in the lecture notes.
 The “Computability” part will account for about 1/3rd of the final mark, “Computational Complexity” for the remaining 2/3rds.

-During the course, there will be two partial tests, the first on the Computability part (see below), the second on Complexity.
-Only students passing the first partial test with a minimum 15/30 mark will be admitted to the second one.
+During the course, there were two partial tests, the first on the Computability part, the second on Complexity.
+Only students passing the first partial test with a minimum 15/30 mark were admitted to the second one.

 Students passing both partial tests with a minimum 15/30 mark received the weighted average of their partial marks (Complexity weighs twice) as their final course mark.